Registration for the spring semester began on Monday, March 11, 2019. Registration for the fall semester opens on Monday, June 10, 2019 at 8:30 a.m..

 EATING RIGHT, LIVING RIGHT: Participate in hands on learning activities, go on an interactive tour of a grocery store with a Registered dietician and learn about healthy eating, learn from a Pharmacist about medicine use and safety, create personalized nutrition, fitness and health tools to help you achieve your goals and stay on track.

-UNDERSTANDING THE WORLD TODAY: NEW!
+UNDERSTANDING THE WORLD TODAY: Offered in Fall/Winter semester.
 This course aims to help you make connections between current events, politics, and world geography.
 Your understanding of world events will increase as you become informed citizens, and be able to discuss and demonstrate understanding of current events.
 This class offers you the opportunity to expand social and community contacts alongside skill development.
 Technology is used in the class.

 ALUMNI ACTIVITY GROUP: This was created to help students who have participated in the Transitional Vocational Program maintain the friendships they developed while in the program, as well as to develop new friendships.
 The group will meet with a TVP Facilitator once a month in order to plan and carry out an activity together.